rfcezar/rtrs_politics/README.md

 ### 5. Construction of RTRS Exposure Measures
 Three distinct measures of certification exposure were created:
 - **RTRS1 (Direct):** Binary indicator = 1 if individual was explicitly named in any RTRS audit report.
-- **RTRS2 (Indirect):** Binary indicator = 1 if individual shared any CNPJ with someone directly certified.
+- **RTRS2 (Indirect):** Binary indicator = 1 if individual shared any CNPJ with someone directly audited.
-- **RTRS3 (Proportional):** Continuous measure equal to the share of an individual's owned CNPJs that were certified.
+- **RTRS3 (Proportional):** Continuous measure equal to the share of an individual's owned CNPJs that were audited.

 ---